saps2412/SpineNuancesWebsite/content/english/products/gemitra_TLIF_transforaminal_lumbar_interbody_fusion_cages.md

 Example of indications discogenic lombalgy of 1 or 2 levels with unilateral canal stenosis, second recidive of lateral disc herniation.

-The TLIF has a generally rectangular footprint.
-It is available in two widths, seven heights, one length, and a 1° lordosis angle.
-It has three bone graft chambers in both the sagittal and horizontal planes.
+The Gemitra cage has a generally rectangular footprint.
+It is available in two widths, one length and incremental steps of 1 mm in height.
+It has three large graft chambers.
 For each size an IPSI and a CONTRA cage is available.

 For complete details on the use of the TLIF system refer to the valid  [Information for Use](https://saps2412.github.io/IFUs/US_ostaPek_Interbody_Fusion_Cages_IFU_2018-10.pdf).